2015 Cookie Program Features

 Using our experience and data from past sales, GSGLA will provide details on how to forecast a new troop’s expected 2015 sales volume, and then take 75% of that number to order its starting inventory.
-We will consider factors like Girl Scout level, geographic location, cookie flavor popularity, and per-girl average to help these troops compute a good, strong number.
+To calculate this, please use the Recommended Starting Inventory Worksheet (New Troops tab) which uses a formula based on Girl Scout level, geographic location, cookie flavor popularity, and per-girl average to help new troops compute a good, strong number.
 The last thing we want to see is a troop take on too much product when they are not experienced at how to sell it, or a troop that is too conservative and does not order enough product to fulfill their customers’ needs.
 Veteran troop leaders, cookie mentors, and staff are all here to help train you.
 You are not alone.

 Will GSGLA still collect payments from the troops right away?

 Yes.
 GSGLA will collect a first ACH debit on Feb.
 13 and then collect a final ACH debit on March 20.
 We have reduced the first debit amount to $1.50/box.
 It is not in GSGLA’s interest to try to collect too much or too fast.
 We want troops to be successful, and we want to provide a manageable schedule of collection.
 More details to come at training.

 What are the pros and cons of a direct sale?

 - Better alignment of sale dates with our neighboring councils (cookies in hand in late January)